-Under the Plan, the Debtor not only agrees to pay Secured Claims the full value of the assets that serve as Collateral for the Claims with interest at market commercial loan rates, but it also agrees to pay the one Priority Claim in full within thirty (30) days of the Effective Date and a small distribution to unsecured creditors.
+Under the Plan, the Debtor proposes to pay Secured Claims the full value of the assets that serve as Collateral for their Claims (based on market value, not liquidation value) with interest at market commercial loan rates.
+This is a better result for the unsecured creditors than a chapter 7 liquidation.
 Based on the foregoing, the Debtor believes that confirmation of the Plan will result in an enhanced return to unsecured creditors and is in the best interest of the creditors.